New Patient Registration

 We accept new patient registration from the area shown on the map opposite.
 To register, we have a few simple formalities.

 Firstly you will be asked to complete a short medical questionnaire to help us establish your immediate care needs.

 Download under 16's questionnaire

 Download carers registration form

 Secondly, you must provide documents such as a photographic driving licence or passport to confirm your identity as well as something like a utility bill to confirm your address.

-If you do not have a medical card, then you will be asked to complete a GMS1 form but you will still need to provide proof of identity and residency.
+If you do not have a medical card, then you will be asked to complete a GMS1 form but you will still need to provide proof of identity and residency at reception.

 Remember, if you move or change telephone number, you must notify us immediately.

 We have a code of conduct to help make everyone’s visit to the surgery as safe and as pleasant as possible:

 - Please keep all fire exits and disabled spaces clear at all times.
 If your child has used any of the toys, please ensure they are cleared away and do not pose a tripping hazard, particularly to elderly patients whose vision may be impaired.